Kuku (footballer)

-Mamadou Kanteh Danjo (born 27 August 1989), commonly known as Kuku, is a Spanish footballer who plays for UE Sant Andreu as a striker.
+Mamadou Kanteh Danjo (born 27 August 1989), commonly known as Kuku, is a Spanish footballer who plays for Palamós as a striker.

 Club career

 Born in Calella, Barcelona, Catalonia, to Gambian parents, Kuku finished his formation with CD Blanes.
 After making his senior debut with the first team in the Tercera División, he went on to resume his career in the regional leagues, representing CE Olímpic Malgrat, UE Tossa, CF Lloret and UE Poble Nou 2000.

 In 2014, Kuku joined CE Júpiter in Primera Catalana, being the club's top goalscorer during his two-year spell and achieving promotion to the fourth division.
 In June 2016, he moved abroad for the first time in his career, after agreeing to a contract with I liga side Wigry Suwałki.

 Kuku made his professional debut on 5 August 2016, coming on as a second-half substitute for Łukasz Wroński in a 2–1 home win against Znicz Pruszków.
 He struggled with injuries during his spell abroad, contributing with only eight league appearances, all from the bench.

 On 17 July 2017, Kuku returned to Spain and its fourth division, after joining UE Sant Andreu.
 On 1 July 2019, he moved to UE Llagostera of the Segunda División B.